bandprotocol/bandchain-docs-v2/docs/staking/03-undelegate.md

 # Undelegate

-Once you have your BAND delegated. you undelegate to recieve back your BAND but there are 21 days unbonding period before that BAND amount are available
+Once you delegate your BAND, you can later undelegate to receive your BAND back.
+However, there is a 21-day unbonding period before the BAND amount becomes available.

 we will show you how to undelegate